 Board of Directors

-As we prepare for the second annual Ocean City Juneteenth Celebration, we are asking for members of the Ocean City and Cape May County communities to help sponsor the event.
-All Juneteenth Celebration sponsors will be recognized in our program book to be distributed during the brunch.
+As we continue to plan for future events, we are asking for members of the Ocean City and Cape May County communities to help sponsor the the organization.
+All Juneteenth Celebration sponsors will be recognized in our program book to be distributed during the next event.
 Monetary or in-kind donations greater than $300 will be recognized on a Sponsors Banner displayed during the brunch.
 Checks may be written to Ocean City Juneteenth Organization or submitted directly to Ocean First Bank.

 We also need lots of volunteers for the event - please let us know if you would like to help out!